me-cfs/me-cfs.github.io/drafts/saphir-whorf-me.md

-The Saphir-Whorf Hypothesis in ME: how words define our subjective experiences and perpetuate prejudice and misunderstanding
+# The Saphir-Whorf Hypothesis in ME: how words define our subjective experiences and perpetuate prejudice and misunderstanding
+[draft article]

 * Functional